In this article

 How Does Dun & Bradstreet determine your business credit score?

-A DUNS (Dava Universal Numbering System) number is a unique nine-digit identifier for businesses, issued by Dun & Bradstreet (D&B).
-It functions sort like a Social Security number for your company.
+A DUNS (Dava Universal Numbering System) number is a unique nine-digit identifier for businesses issued by Dun & Bradstreet (D&B).
+It functions sort like a Social Security number for your business.
 You—and other parties—can use that number to look up your business through D&B.

-You might also need it if you ever decide to become a federal contractor.
-It typically takes about a month to receive your D-U-N-S number after you apply for it, but you can pay a fee to speed up the process.
+It typically takes about a month to receive a DUNS number after you apply for it, but you can pay to speed up the process.

 Other types of companies that report to Dun & Bradstreet